The Defender (Studio One): Production

-The program was aired as a live television play on CBS on successive Monday nights, February 25 and March 4, 1957.
+The program aired as a live television play on CBS on successive Monday nights, February 25 and March 4, 1957.
 Herbert Brodkin was the producer and Robert Mulligan the director.
-Reginald Rose, who also wrote Twelve Angry Men (1954), wrote the story especially for Studio One.
+Reginald Rose, who also wrote Twelve Angry Men (1954), wrote the story specially for Studio One.

-It was reported to be the first live television drama divided for broadcast on separate nights and one of the first cliffhanger television broadcasts.
+It was reported to be the first live television drama divided for broadcast on separate nights, and one of the first cliffhanger television broadcasts.
 One critic objected to the decision, noting that splitting of dramas into multiple parts has the effect of "leaving audiences dangling on the cliff".
-Writer Reginald Rose opted for a two-parter, because he felt the telling of the story required nearly two hours of air time.
+Writer Reginald Rose opted for a two-parter because he felt the telling of the story required nearly two hours of air time.

+Subsequent series

-The story led Reginald Rose to develop a spinoff series, The Defenders, which began airing in 1961.
+The story led Reginald Rose to develop a spin-off series, The Defenders, which began airing in 1961.
+E. G. Marshall played Walter Preston (renamed Lawrence Preston) and Robert Reed as Kenneth Preston.
+The Show ran for four seasons and 132 episodes.

-The program was revived again in 1997 by the Showtime cable network.
-Showtime producer Stan Rogow hearkened back to the original program, noting that Studio One in 1957 "had a stature and tone to it, and nothing like that is done anymore."
+The program was revived in 1997 by the Showtime cable network.
+Showtime producer Stan Rogow hearkened back to the original program, noting that Studio One in 1957 "had a stature and tone to it, and nothing like that is done anymore".
+Three films aired from 1997 to 1998: Payback, Choice of Evils and Taking the First.
+Marshall reprised his role as Lawrence Preston for the first two films; it marked his final acting performance prior to his death.
+Beau Bridges played Lawrence's previously unmentioned son Don, whilst Martha Plimpton played the late Kenneth Preston's daughter M.J.

+Boston Legal

-Clips of the play were incorporated into an episode of the television series ‘’Boston Legal’’ in 2007.
-The clips were used as flashback sequences for the William Shatner character, Denny Crane.
-“Son of the Defender” was episode 18 of season 3 of ‘’Boston Legal’’ and aired on April 3, 2007.
+Clips of the play were incorporated into a 2007 episode of the television series Boston Legal, which also starred William Shatner.
+The clips were used as flashback sequences for Shatner's character, Denny Crane.
+"Son of the Defender" was episode 18 of season 3, and aired on April 3, 2007.

 Reception

-After the first hour, Jack Gould of The New York Times wrote that it was "not especially impressive" and was "consumed by rather tedious exposition that easily could have been summarized in far less time."
+After the first hour, Jack Gould of The New York Times wrote that it was "not especially impressive" and was "consumed by rather tedious exposition that easily could have been summarized in far less time".

 Critic Bill Ladd was more positive.
-He praised the "superb" camera direction and Rose's "compelling" story compared the courtroom drama to Twelve Angry Men and Caine Mutiny Court-Martial.
-He also praised Bellamy's performance: "Bellamy is at his best, than which there is no better".
+He praised the "superb" camera direction and Rose's "compelling" story, and compared the courtroom drama to Twelve Angry Men and The Caine Mutiny Court-Martial.
+He also praised Bellamy's performance: "Bellamy is at his best, than which there is no better."

-After the second hour was aired, critic Hope Pantell praised the "fine acting" and praised the courtroom scenes as "well done and fascinating".
+After the second hour aired, critic Hope Pantell praised the "fine acting", and praised the courtroom scenes as "well done and fascinating".

-When the show was re-aired more than 30 years later, David Bianculli called it "one of the best dramas of the so-called Golden Age of Television".
+When the show re-aired more than 30 years later, David Bianculli called it "one of the best dramas of the so-called Golden Age of Television".